materials-data-facility/scythe/docs/source/goals.rst

 Project Goals
 =============

-The goal of Scythe is to minimize the amount of code duplication between data-driven materials software codes.
-Many materials databases at present rely on custom software to extract information from scientific files and transform that data into a standardized format.
-Further, automation or analysis software requires extracting information from files.
-While the data needs of application vary, they all rely on similar algorithms to extract information from the same types of files. *Scythe is designed to be a shared repository for these algorithms*.
+The goal of Scythe is to minimize the amount of code duplication between scientific databases.
+Many databases rely on custom software to extract information from scientific files and transform that data into a standardized format.
+Automation or analysis software also require extracting information from files.
+While the data needs of application vary, they all rely on similar algorithms to extract information from the same types of files.
+*Scythe is designed to be a shared repository for these algorithms*.

-The core of Scythe is a collection of "parsers" which each generate simplified, standardized data from a certain class of files.
-For example, the :class:`~scythe.electron_microscopy.ElectronMicroscopyParser` produces structured data from file types specific to brands of electron microscopes.
+The core of Scythe is a collection of "extractors" which each generate simplified, standardized data from a certain class of files.
+For example, the :class:`~scythe.electron_microscopy.ElectronMicroscopyExtractor` produces structured data from file types specific to brands of electron microscopes.

-The parsers do not necessarily generate data in a format needed by any tool.
-Rather, the parsers are designed to produce *all* of the information needed by all projects that utilize the libraries.
-In this way, the parsers can service every user without modification.
+Each extractor does not necessarily generate data in a format needed by any tool.
+Rather, the extractors are designed to produce *all* of the information needed by all projects that utilize the libraries.
+In this way, the extractors can service every user without modification.

 What Does Scythe *Do*?
 ---------------------------